Davis-Technical-College/DTC-Lab-Scanner/TIMETABLE.md

 ### 2023-07-28
 - Switched to a different camera package to implement cropping
 - Implemented image preview for the taken photo
+- Added minor function to scroll to bottom of component list when adding an item

 ### 2023-07-27
 - Installed camera package, used for the following: